gefyrahq/gefyrahq.github.io/guides/docker_desktop_osx.md

 {: .fs-6 .fw-300 }

 ## Prerequisites
-1. Follow the [installation](https://gefyra.dev/installation) for your preferred platform.
+1. Follow the [installation](https://gefyra.dev/installation) for MacOS.

 2. Start the Kubernetes cluster that comes with Docker Desktop.
 This may take moment.